-- 1. Lunchtime detention
+- 1. Lunchtime (M30) detention

+- 2. Pastoral Detention

+- 3. SMT Detention

-- 2. Internal isolation
+- 4. Internal isolation

-- 3. Suspension
+- 5. Suspension

-- 4. Permanent exclusion
+- 6. Permanent exclusion

-If the teacher decides on the 'no punishment' approach then the following action is suggested:
+If the teacher decides on the 'no sanction' approach then the following action is suggested:

-- Gain the victim's agreement to mediation - Try to avoid involving the victims' and bullies' friends - Teacher to always chair the meeting - Begin by outlining the victim's case yourself - Explain that the victim wants the 'no punishment approach' - Explain that a full and frank admission followed by an apology and guarantee of no further bullying is required - If point (f) cannot be satisfied revert to the punishment model - Put in place monitoring of the situation to evaluate effectiveness of resolution
+- Gain the victim's agreement to mediation - Try to avoid involving the victims' and bullies' friends - · Teacher to always chair the meeting - · Begin by outlining the victim's case yourself - Explain that the victim wants the 'no sanction approach' - Explain that a full and frank admission followed by an apology and guarantee of no further bullying is required - If point (f) cannot be satisfied revert to the sanction model